 If I had the space for three avocado trees, I would add a Fuerte to the mix.
 Although I enjoy the diversity of tastes in most all avocado varieties, there’s something about Fuerte fruits that hit the target for me.
 It could be something I acquired from eating Fuertes as a kid, I don’t know.
 But the distinctive smooth texture and nutty yellow flesh of a perfect Fuerte is so appealing to me that I don’t even want to adulterate it as guacamole.

 Then why isn’t Fuerte my top choice?
-Compared to Hass, its harvest season isn’t as long.
+Compared to Hass, its harvest season isn’t quite as long.
 And compared to Reed, Fuerte’s production isn’t as consistently high.
 In fact, Hass also produces more reliably than Fuerte in most places.
+(Both Reed and Hass produce more than Fuerte in my yard.)
 This is one of the reasons that Hass went from obscurity in 1945 to over 95 percent of the commercial avocado production in California today.
 (See page 28 in Gary Bender’s book, Avocado Production in California.)

 But Fuerte can produce (see the photo above).
 And along with Reed and Hass, I’d have a great threesome in a backyard because Fuerte’s season starts a couple months before Hass.
-So I could eat Fuerte starting in the fall, then switch to Hass in the spring, and pick Reeds from the summer until the next crop of Fuerte is ready.
-That’s pretty much year-round, top-notch avocados from three trees.
+So I could eat Fuerte starting in the late fall, then switch to Hass in the spring, and pick Reeds from the summer until almost when the next crop of Fuerte is ready.
+That’s nearly year-round, top-notch avocados from three trees.

 Why not the others?

 There are lots of other very good avocado varieties.
 But I would add them only after planting this trio.
-Some of them are relegated to a lower tier because of flavor or texture (Zutano and Mexicola); some aren’t productive enough (Sir-Prize and Holiday).
+Some of them are relegated to a lower tier because of flavor (Zutano); some aren’t productive enough (Holiday).

 I hope you get a chance to plant a real avocado tree — or three — this spring.
 And I hope this post helps you choose your own best kind.